Meaning & Purpose: What Truly Matters to YOU ?

 Finally, in order to make more ‘towards moves’, we also need to develop skills in dealing with difficult thoughts, emotions, physical urges and sensations.
 These are bound to ‘show up’ as we step into the unknown and move towards the things that we deeply care about.
 Often, these ‘skills’ are very specific – they are not things we can read about on a screen or a page.
 These skills are best learned in therapy, because therapy can guide us to attend to areas that we cannot see clearly for ourselves.

-Naturally, we can learn mindfulness and get clearer about what we value most – including becoming more aware of the person we truly want to be (our values) and increasing our awareness of the ‘away moves’ that keep holding us back.
-We can read books and websites to develop skills with dealing with the difficult thoughts, emotions, and physical sensations that are likely to arise as we move towards what’s truly important.
-You can do this on your own, but it is much easier to do this with help.
+Learning Mindfulness can help you gain clarity about your values – the person you truly want to be – and increase your awareness of the “away moves” that hold you back.
+You can develop skills to deal with difficult thoughts, emotions, and physical sensations that arise as you move towards what’s truly important by reading books and websites, but it is much easier with help.

-Because “discomfort is the price of admission to living a meaningful life”, and because discomfort is inevitably going to arise whenever you take steps towards something that is deeply important to you, learning about how to handle discomfort is essential.
-A Clinical Psychologist trained in Acceptance & Commitment Therapy (ACT) can present these things in a way that makes sense and is tailored to your own unique situation.
+Since discomfort is inevitable when taking steps towards something deeply important to you, learning how to handle discomfort skillfully (when it arises) is essential.
+A Clinical Psychologist trained in Acceptance & Commitment Therapy (ACT) can present these concepts in a way that makes sense and is tailored to your unique situation and life history.

-A clinical psychologist trained in ACT can present these things to you in a way that is tailored to your own unique situation and history.
-They can also help you get clearer on why you are get stuck and react the way that you do.
-They can help you determine what is truly important (to you).
-They can teach you mindfulness skills, and they can help you become skilled in developing ways of responding differently to difficult thoughts, feelings, and physical sensations (eg, urges) so that you can meet the demands of the situation in ways that are truly workable in terms of your needs and the person you truly want to be.
-This includes helping you clarify what is most important to you (values clarification), and helping you to develop new ways of responding to the mind and its inner dialogue, including: thoughts, beliefs, ‘stories’ we tell ourselves, images, memories, predictions; strong difficult feelings – emotions such as fear, anger, pain, sadness; and difficult physical sensations – urges.
-The good news is that these are all skills that can be learned.
+An ACT-trained Clinical Psychologist can also help you clarify your values, identify why you get stuck and react the way you do, teach you mindfulness skills, and help you develop new ways of responding to difficult thoughts, feelings, and physical sensations (e.g., urges) so that you can meet the demands of the situation in ways that are truly workable for your needs and the person you want to be.
+This psychological work may include new ways of responding to your mind’s inner dialogue, including thoughts, beliefs, “stories” we tell ourselves, images, memories, predictions, strong difficult emotions such as fear, anger, pain, sadness, and difficult physical sensations like urges.
+The good news is that these are all learnable skills.

-If you want help to clarify your values so that you can make more towards moves and become the best version of yourself that you can be, then
+If you want help clarifying your values so that you can make more “towards moves” and become the best version of yourself,

 let’s talk.
-I can help you to get clear on what you value, and can help you create a life rich with meaning and purpose.
+I can help you get clear on what you value and create a life rich with meaning and purpose.
 I can also help you identify and break unworkable patterns by teaching you new ways of responding to negative thoughts, uncomfortable feelings, and strong physical sensations (such as tension or urges to avoid or react).

 Further Resources